 U.S. accession to the Convention would provide an opportunity and legal forum for other UNCLOS members to initiate lawsuits against the U.S. challenging the adequacy of its efforts to protect the marine environment.
 Although current U.S. law may satisfy many of the general environmental obligations set forth in the Convention, the U.S. might nevertheless be forced to defend itself in a costly and politically embarrassing lawsuit challenging the sufficiency and enforcement of U.S. domestic environmental laws and regulations.
-One such lawsuit-the MOX Plant Case (Ireland v.
+One such lawsuit-the MOX Plant Case

+(Ireland v.
 United Kingdom)-has already been litigated in UNCLOS tribunals.
-Acceding to UNCLOS would commit the U.S. to controlling its pollutants, includ-

 Acceding to UNCLOS would commit the U.S. to controlling its pollutants, including alleged "harmful substances" such as carbon emissions and other greenhouse gases (GHG), in such a way that they do not negatively impact the marine environment.
 The U.S. would also be obligated to adopt laws and regulations to prevent the pollution of the marine environment from the atmosphere and could be liable under international law for failing to enact legislation necessary to prevent atmospheric pollution.
 Moreover, such domestic laws and regulations "shall" take into account "internationally agreed rules, standards and recommended practices and procedures."
-The "internationally agreed rules, standards and recommended practices" that could be invoked by UNCLOS litigants may include instruments such as the U.N.
+The "internationally agreed rules, standards and recommended practices that could be invoked by UNCLOS litigants may include instruments such as the U.N.
 Framework Convention on Climate Change (UNFCCC) and its Kyoto Protocol.